Architecture

 More info will be available once contracts are open sourced.

-An EarthFast Content Node is essentially an HTTP static file server, acting on behalf of a project that has paid to reserve it.
+An EarthFast Content Node is essentially an HTTP file server, acting on behalf of a project that has paid to reserve it.
 The project dictates what content should be served recording the URL of a tarball containing the project website (and its checksum) onto the EarthFast Smart Contracts.
 Content Nodes that have been reserved will fetch their project's tarball from its origin, verify it, and serve its file contents when requested.
+Content Nodes can serve static assets via a static file server or Next.js by running a server process.

-The requirements for running a Content Node are outlined in the Content Node Setup page, but generally follow from its responsibility as a basic HTTP server: it must be reachable via HTTPS, needs a modest amount of dedicated CPU/memory, persistent storage, and a high quality network link.
+The requirements for running a Content Node are outlined in the page, but generally follow from its responsibility as a basic HTTP server: it must be reachable via HTTPS, needs a modest amount of dedicated CPU/memory, persistent storage, and a high quality network link.